+A native of Carthage, Tennessee, Dr. Robinson holds degrees in flute performance from Drake University in Des Moines, Iowa (B.M.), San Francisco State University (M.M.), and Ball State University (D.A.).
+Her major teachers have included Linda Lukas of the San Francisco Symphony and Dr. Mihoko Watanabe.
 In addition to an active performance schedule, Robinson has extensive classroom experience with a wide variety of courses both in and out of the music discipline, as well as diverse student populations.
 She has made something of a specialty out of working with first-generation and at-risk students, meeting each student interaction with personalized attention and enthusiasm.